 Everyone’s Second Chess Book – Heisman – (you can find much more - improvement advice in my Novice Nook columns!)
 Board Vision, Tips, Etiquette, Rules, etc. This book has all my recommendations for both beginning and intermediate adults and younger students all rolled into one place!
 A third printing might still be in the works, but only used copies are available.

 Winning Chess Strategy for Kids - Coakley - Highly recommended for basic tactics AND strategy- don't be fooled by the "...for Kids".
 For example, check out the advanced "Steinitzian" concepts on pages 202-204.
-Don't confuse with the excellent (and more advanced) "Winning Chess Exercises for Kids" You can click on this link and order it directly from Canada.
+Don't confuse with the excellent (and more advanced) "Winning Chess Exercises for Kids" If you don't want to use the Amazon link on the title, you can click on this link and order it directly from Canada.

 Starting out: Chess Tactics and Checkmates - Chris Ward - I think this book bridges the tactics gap between a "rules" book and a slightly more advanced book like Chess Tactics for Students (above) about as well as any.
 There are some fairly difficult problems but most are basic and quite fundamental.

 Bobby Fischer Teaches Chess - Fischer & Margulies - a programmed study of back rank and related mates; good for studying after Bain's Chess Tactics for Students